sb0123/pipenv-cookiecutter/README.md

 ```
 pipenv run init
 ```
-Finally, remeber to actually activate the environment when you want to interact with the code!
+Finally, remember to actually activate the environment when you want to interact with the code!
 From the same newly-created folder:
 ```
 pipenv shell
 ```